For LWS .25, LWS .32 and LWS .380

 Likewise, a dirty chamber can cause last round stovepipes as the slide tends to speed up when the chamber builds up excessive powder residue, making it more difficult to pick up the last round out of the magazine when the magazine spring is weakest.
 A cure would be to eliminate one round from the magazine and use a longer magazine spring, which gives the shooter a maximum of six rounds instead of seven but reduces the risk of a final round stovepipe jam because of a badly fouled chamber.
 I’d rather take a certain six and an almost certain seventh over a certain six and no possibility of a seventh.

-Any feedback on personal experiences with .32 or .380 ammunition brands is much appreciated.
-Please email me (Larry) at: firstname.lastname@example.org
+Any feedback or personal experiences with .25, .32 or .380 ammunition is much appreciated.
+Please email us at: email@example.com

 History and Additional Comments

 We’ve recommended Silvertips since we first introduced the LWS.32 back in 1985.
 At the time there was simply no market for the few oversized .32 caliber pistols still being made.
 As a result ammo choices were very limited.
 What once was an acceptable police and military cartridge was well on the road to becoming a novelty round in the USA used only by gun collectors shooting surplus ammunition on a Sunday afternoon.
 Pistols in .32ACP were becoming obsolete weapons because of their disproportionate size to caliber ratio and the increase in the number of criminals shooting back who were punching bigger holes.